rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

         Parameters
         ----------
         name : str
-            name of the class being defined (Klass in this example) bases : tuple
+            name of the class being defined (Event in this example) bases : tuple
             base classes for constructed class, empty tuple in this case attrs : dict